DeepakPant93/ReportGenie/README.md

 crewai run
 ```
 The Gradio interface will be available at `http://localhost:7860/`.

+## Deployment
+The app is deployed using Docker in the huggingface space.
+You can find the source code at [Report Genie](https://huggingface.co/spaces/deepakpant/report-genie).

 ## Additional Notes
 - Ensure all environment variables are correctly set in the `.env` file.